John T. Reed’s Real Estate Investor’s Monthly newsletter

 Sometimes I think of a better way to invest just by thinking about the subject because of my 48 years of experience and study and formal education.
 Sometimes seeing a story in the media triggers a new insight.
 Other times I read a book that turns on the light bulb.
 Often, these days, I get such “better ways to do real estate” ideas from non-real estate books.

 I also get communications from investors who tell me about interesting things they are doing.
 My newsletter has had hundreds of actual case histories over the years, mostly from such calls.
 And I occasionally see media stories about interesting real estate investment deals that I reanalyze to provide a more realistic and complete explanation of what happened and why.

 Real Estate Investor’s Monthly is an 8-page, monthly newsletter aimed at a nationwide audience of individual real estate investors.
-Subscription prices are 1 year, $125.
+Subscription price is $72.94 for the remaining 7 issues.

 Please read the list of article titles in the chronological list below to see what the newsletter has covered recently.

 Almost every topic has been covered at one time or another.
 Use the “Find” function under the edit menu of your browser to search the back articles in the chronological list of articles below.

 Chronological list of articles The best indication of what you will find in the newsletter.
 Start at the bottom and work backwards.
 Also a good review of the history of real estate investing since 1986.
 In many cases, just reading the article titles will give you ideas which can make you money.

 Profile of typical subscriber: Net worth, experience, age, sex, education, etc.

 John T. Reed’s real estate investment background